 We continued on our way to Knebel Point.
 Soon the first sea landscapes appeared.

 Along the coast to the point of knebel we discovered successive creeks offering astonishing perspectives.
 Finally, we reached the summit where, in the same panorama, you could see cows grazing near the water, a big group of kite-surfers, a windmill on a hill, the sea, the peninsula, and faraway a factory… Almost too much in the same view!

 We finally reached our destination, the Sletterhage lighthouse; We had read that it was a place appreciate by camper van users, and we were not disappointed.
 The setting was perfect, a great sun, a nice little white and red lighthouse, a pebble beach, some umbrella pines and an Ice Cream truck!!
 Really, these Danes understand everything.

-I talked for a while with the ice cream guy – adorable, like every person we’ve met in Denmark – he told me an amazing thing (for me, who is a ocean girl).
-He explained that the Danes don’t eat many fish.
+I talked for a while with the ice cream guy – adorable, like every person we’ve met in Denmark – he told me an amazing thing (for me, who is an ocean girl).
+He explained that the Danes don’t eat much fish.
 Not that they do not like it, but the Danish fisheries are 90% exported.
 There is even an adage that says: “If you want to eat good Danish fish, go to Paris.”